$0 Illinois IEP Meeting Prep Checklist

 Illinois adds some protections on top of federal law:

-Seclusion and restraint: Under 105 ILCS 5/10-20.33, prone restraint (face-down) is illegal in all Illinois schools.
-Same-day parent notification is required for any restraint or seclusion incident.
-The district must provide documentation, and an IEP meeting must be convened within 2 school days.
-If these steps weren't followed, that's a compliance violation you can raise in a state complaint.
+Restraint and isolated time-out: Under 105 ILCS 5/10-20.33, prone restraint (face-down) is illegal in all Illinois schools.
+Parent notification is required within 1 business day for a restraint or isolated-time-out incident.
+The district must provide documentation.
+If these steps weren't followed, that's a compliance issue you can raise in a state complaint.

 Expulsion with services: Illinois requires that even expelled students with IEPs receive educational services.
 The district must coordinate those services, which often means a therapeutic day school or home/hospital instruction.